aws/aws-durable-execution-sdk-python/docs/core/invoke.md

 A: Yes, `context.invoke()` can call both durable functions and regular on-demand Lambda functions.
 The invoke operation works with any Lambda function that accepts and returns JSON-serializable data.

 **Q: How do I pass the result from one invoke to another?**

-A: Simply use the return value:
+A: Simply use the return value.
+The type of the return value is governed by the `serdes_result` configuration:

 ```python
 result1 = context.invoke("function-1", payload1)